videoprocessing/videoprocessing.github.io/Papers/_posts/2022-09-07-Neural-Network-Based_Detection_Methods_for_Color,_Sharpness,_and_Geometry_Artifacts_in_Stereoscopic_and_VR180_Videos.md

 <img src="/assets/img/papers/Neural-network-based_detection_methods_for_color,_sharpness,_and_geometry_artifacts_in_stereoscopic_and_VR180_videos/LossCS2.png">

-where cˆ and c are the predicted and ground-truth color-difference maps, respectively, for each YUV color channel; ˆd and d are the predicted and ground-truth blur maps, respectively; conf is the input disparity confidence map for the neural network; and n is the number of pixels in the image; θ is the vector of neural-network weights.
+where $$\hat{c}$$ and c are the predicted and ground-truth color-difference maps, respectively, for each YUV color channel; $$\hat{d}$$ and d are the predicted and ground-truth blur maps, respectively; conf is the input disparity confidence map for the neural network; and n is the number of pixels in the image; θ is the vector of neural-network weights.

 ### Results
 Test dataset contains 23 stereoscopic-video sequences with a resolution of 1024&#x202F;×&#x202F;436.
 Artificial distortions were added for each sequence based on the